Andreyf20/dot-files/nvim/README.md

-Location for this file -> /home/USER/.config/nvim
+Location for this dir should be -> /home/USER/.config/nvim

 Make sure to install gcc g++ ripgrep unzip which are needed for some plugins